MorenoLaQuatra/Auto-Scientific-Annotation/README.md

 ## Citation

-If you use this material in your research work please let us know citing our [paper](https://doi.org/10.1007/s11192-020-03532-3) as follows:
+The material is available for research purposes only.
+If you use this material in your research work please cite:

 La Quatra, M., Cagliero, L. & Baralis, E. Exploiting pivot words to classify and summarize discourse facets of scientific papers.
 Scientometrics (2020). https://doi.org/10.1007/s11192-020-03532-3